mre/navo-docs/docs/home/index.markdown

 has_children: false
 ---

-## The Navo Documentation
+## Navo Documentation Home

 Welcome to the Navo documentation website.
-Here you will find tons of detailed information around the Navo project and the actual build steps to build the different components of the Navo robot.
-If you want to knw what the goals are with Navo, <a href="">have a look here!</a>
+Here you will find tons of detailed information around the Navo project, turotials around the actual build steps of the Navo robot.
+If you want to know what the goals are with Navo, <a href="https://navo-org.github.io/navo-docs/">have a look here!</a>

 For some background basics around several topics related to the machanics, <a href="">head over here</a>.
 For the build steps <a href="">head over here</a>